cplusplus/SG20/sources/modules/functions/lambdas.md

 }());
 ```

-Capture can introduce new names
+Capture can introduce new names by initializing them as `capture-default`
 ```
 char const* const s = "5";
 [x=atoi(s)](){}
 ```

+`Capture-default` variables can be altered by the lambda body if the lamda is marked as `mutable`
 ```
 std::ranges::for_each(
 	std::vector{1,2,3,4,5},